 Battleborn is a hero shooter.
 Where Borderlands’ main feature was 87 bazillion guns, there were only 6 vault hunters in the game.
 With the game Battleborn, Gearbox Software focuses on the heroes and there are a lot.
 As said earlier there are 5 factions in Battleborn:

 - Last Light Consortium

-These faction will have several heroes to choose from, each in their own class and with unique abilities.
-These classes are Assault, Support & Disruptor.
+These factions will have several heroes to choose from, each in their own class and with unique abilities.
+These classes are Assault, Defender & Support.
 There is a debate going on about if you have to play with fixed classes.
-We do know there is a Rock,Paper,Scissors balance mechanic in place, so there is always a way to counter your opponents.
-Gearbox will create a giant raster of playable characters for Battleborn.
+We do know there is a Rock/Paper/Scissors balance mechanic in place, so there is always a way to counter your opponents.
+Gearbox will create a giant roster of playable characters for Battleborn.

-In contrast with Borderlands where your character levels up slowly, your Battleborn hero will levels up real fast during the course of these 30 minute battles.
-Your character will reaching it’s final skill at level 10.
-Giving each hero it’s own special abilities making him/her unique in the battlefield.
-For each time you level up you get to pick one upgrade.
-When accessing the Helix Skill Tree the player gets presented the choose between 2 skills.
+You get to pick one upgrade for each time you level up.
+When accessing the Helix Skill Tree the player gets presented the choice between 2 skills.
 Each of these skills grants the player access to new abilities or upgrades.
-For example do you want your frags that do more damage or do you want to have a bigger blast radius.
-Do you want a quicker cooldown for your chaingun or do you want to shoot bullets that do burn damage.
+For example, do you want your frags that do more damage or do you want to have a bigger blast radius?
+Do you want a quicker cooldown for your chaingun or do you want to shoot bullets that do burn damage?
 These choices affect your playstyle and therefore the gameplay of your hero.